sethduffin/archive-submissions/README.md

 	pip3 install selenium
 	```

-Note: On the first lauch it will ask you to verify chromedriver.
+Note: On the first launch it will ask you to verify chromedriver.
 To do this, go to System Preferences > Security & Privacy > General > chomedriver: Allow anyways

 ## Setup
 1. Set Canvas username and password in local.py